Infrequently Noted

 Realists do not wallow in abstraction-induced hallucinations about user experiences; they measure them.
 Realism requires reckoning with the world as it is, not as we wish it to be, and in that way, it's the opposite of frameworkism.

 The most effective tools for breaking this spell are techniques that give managers a user-centred view of their system's performance.
 This can take the form of RUM data, such as Core Web Vitals (check yours now!), or lab results from well-configured test-benches (e.g., WPT).
-Instrumenting critical user journeys and talking through business goals are quick follow-ups that enable teams to seize the momentum of change and formulate business cases for change.
+Instrumenting critical user journeys and talking through business goals are quick follow-ups that enable teams to seize the momentum and formulate business cases for change.

 RUM and bench data sources are essential antidotes to frameworkism because they provide data-driven baselines to argue about.
-Instead of accepting the next increment of framework investment on faith, teams armed with data can begin to weigh up the actual costs of fad chasing versus their likely returns.
+Instead of accepting the next increment of framework investment on faith, teams armed with data can begin to weigh up the actual costs of fad chasing versus likely returns.

 And Nothing Of Value Was Lost